lakritidis/FLAGR/README.md

 PyFLAGR is a Python library built on top of FLAGR library core.
 It uses the FLAGR algorithm implementations by linking to the associated shared library.
 It can be easily installed with pip and used in standard Python programs and Jupyter notebooks.

-The current FLAGR version is 1.0.18.
+The current FLAGR version is 1.0.21.

 Both libraries are licensed under the [Apache License version 2](http://www.apache.org/licenses/LICENSE-2.0).

-Detailed documentation on the FLAGR and PyFLAGR components are provided in the user manual that resides in the `docs/` directory.
+Detailed documentation on the FLAGR and PyFLAGR components are provided in the user manual that resides in the `docs/` directory, and the [official site of FLAGR](https://flagr.site).

 Representative code examples in C++ and Python can be found in the `examples/` directory.